mhweiner/hoare/README.md

 ## Why doesn't this package include module mocking and code coverage?

-Simplicity and separation of concerns.
 It's really easy for one to fixate on the ideal of a single package to solve everything.
 It's actually the idea I started with.
-However, one must be willing to let go of these ideals once it is clear that the disadvantages outweigh the benefits.
+However, engineers must be willing to let go of ideals once it is clear that the disadvantages outweigh the benefits.

-Currently, there is a major shift in the Javascript world from CJS to ESM in how module resolution and loading works.
-These two are largely incompatible with each other.
+Currently, there is a major shift in the Javascript world from CJS to ESM, which is how module resolution and loading works.
 Instead, it would make more sense for `hoare` to stay agnostic to these tools, and allow people to use the tools they need, given their situation -- and to rely on that tool's documentation for configuration and changes.
 Their dependencies also remain their problem, not the maintainers of this package.

 Instead, we simply provide great instructions in this documentation on how to get set up and running, depending on your environment.
 That is **much** simpler than including these tools as dependencies and passing through and maintaining a never-ending maze of options.